A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: The method

 \textbf{Positive semidefinite generating local term.} Next, we will try to prove $Q_n(\delta)\succeq 0$ by looking for an $n$-body local term $q_n$ which is positive semidefinite such that $Q_n(\delta)$ can be written as

 where the the $i$ subscript indicates the position of the first spin on which $q_n$ acts (the $n$ subscript simply denotes the $n$-locality, i.e.\ that $q_n$ is supported on $n$ neighboring sites).
-If for some value of $\delta$ $Q_n(\delta)$ is positive semidefinite, we can hope to find such a positive generating term because $Q_n(\delta)$ is itself $n$-local and translational invariant.
+If for some value of $\delta$, $Q_n(\delta)$ is positive semidefinite, we can hope to find such a positive generating term.
+It could, however, be the case that a local positive generating term $q_n$ can only be found for a lower value of $\delta$, and thus we are further relaxing the problem in this step.
+(In practice our numerical demonstrations below show that the effect of this relaxation step (\cref{eq:q_n}) is negligible.)

 Note that if~\eqref{eq:q_n} holds for a given support $n$ and a global system size $N$, then the same decomposition will hold for any $N' > N$.
 Hence, finding such a decomposition with a positive $q_n$ serves as a proof for the infinite system as well.